 We study nonlinear phenomena in optical fibers and waveguides for a variety of applications including optical communications.

 July 2022: Agrawal spent the month of June as an Invited Professor in the Physics Dept. of the Ecole Normale Superieure (ENS) at Paris, France.
-While visiting, he worked in the area of chiral materials and gave a seminar on the topic of “Space-time Duality in Optics.”
+While visiting there, Agrawal worked on the topic of chiral nonlinear materials and gave a seminar entitled “Space-time Duality in Optics.”

 October 2020: Agrawal received the Lifetime Achievement Award of the Hajim School of Engineering at University of Rochester.
 Follow this link for more details.

 August 2020: This is the cover of the third edition of Prof. Agrawal’s book Applications of Nonlinear Fiber optics.
 The book has been available since September 2020 and can be bought on Amazon using this link.
 You can also find it at the publisher’s website.
 The sixth edition of the Nonlinear Fiber optics book is also available at Amazon.